oaknational/Oak-Web-Application/README.md

 ## Licence

 Unless stated otherwise, the codebase is released under the [MIT License][mit].
 This covers both the codebase and any sample code in the documentation.
-Where any trademarks or logos are included, they are not released under the [MIT License][mit].
+Where any Oak National Academy trademarks or logos are included, these are not released under the [MIT License][mit], and should be used in line with Oak National Academy brand guidelines.

-Any documentation included is © [Oak National Academy][oak] and available under the terms of the [Open Government Licence v3.0][ogl].
+Any documentation included is © [Oak National Academy][oak] and available under the terms of the [Open Government Licence v3.0][ogl], except where otherwise stated.

 [mit]: LICENCE
 [oak]: https://www.thenational.academy/